NUStatBioinfo/DegNorm/docs/index.md

 The DegNorm pipeline is comprised of the following steps

 1. **Load in sorted .bam files**.
-DegNorm also requires bam index (.bai) files - these will be created for you if `samtools` is in your `$PATH`.
+DegNorm also requires bam index (.bai) files - these can be created for you if `samtools` is in your `$PATH`.
 DegNorm will determine whether the RNA-Seq experiment was obtained from a paired read or single read platform.

 2. **Parse a genome annotation file** (.gtf or .gff).
 DegNorm determines the relative start and end positions of each gene transcript and each exon comprising each gene on each chromosome.
 Genes occurring on multiple chromosomes and exons occurring on multiple genes are removed.
 The total number of genes is referred to as `n`.